SebastianSoendergaard/SimpleObjectDb/README.md

 dotnet package add Basses.SimpleDocumentStore.PostgreSql
 ```

 Or just copy the required files to your own project.
-This also allows for local changes if required.
+This also allows for local changes if needed.

 ### Examples